rubyreferences/rubyref/developing/code-style.md

 ## Ruby Code Style

 There is no single preferred or enforced style for Ruby code.
-Several community- or privately authored styles guides exist, the most widely adopted is <a href='https://github.com/bbatsov/ruby-style-guide' class='remote' target='_blank'>The Ruby Style Guide</a>.
+Several community or privately authored style guides exist, the most widely adopted is <a href='https://github.com/bbatsov/ruby-style-guide' class='remote' target='_blank'>The Ruby Style Guide</a>.

 The popular <a href='http://rubocop.readthedocs.io/en/latest/' class='remote' target='_blank'>rubocop</a> code analyzer and linter is by default set to the rules of this guide.
-Though, the tool is flexible enought to support any style guide, and it is common to have changed `.rubocop.yml` included with alternative style guides.
+Rubocop is flexible enough to support any style guide, and it is common to change the `.rubocop.yml` with alternative style guides.